 - use advanced search mode (to narrow to specific discipline. and/or limit your search)

-- search basics for library databases
+- Tips for searching library databases

 - search 2 or 3 terms representing key concepts of your focus

 - try different combinations of term, synonyms, related terms

 - look at the complete record for a relevant result -- do its subjects suggest other search terms to try

 - try adding terms for specific types of materials to your search: encyclopedias, biography...